 And what C++ ISO committee did in the meantime?
 C++ is adorned with this official euphemism: ” ..The original C++ Standard (known as C++98 or C++03) is Unicode agnostic…”.
 Why?
 No one knows why.
 C++ is and was, firmly “no Unicode”: ASCII source, strings, names, etc.

 Before we go any further: C++ was born on UNIX.
 LINUX these days.
 And over there in that distant galaxy, far far away from the dark force of Windows, ‘char’ ruleth since the dawn of time.
-And yes, it is all utf-8.
+And yes, it is all utf-8 encoded.

 char32_t were born first.
 And utf-8 and

 u8 string literal was documented in a c++11 draft and the world has gone by for the next 9 years.
-C++20 cut-of-date has come and past by us, and we are nearing C++20 release and some of us C++ lemmings are happily playing with C++20 already available goodies.
+C++20 cut-of-date has come and passed by us, and we are nearing C++20 release and some of us C++ lemmings, are happily playing with C++20 already available goodies.

 Thus Unicode characters are part of C++11/14/17/20 standard.
 But now we are coming to the moment when the most important one (

 char8_t) has to be implemented and make C++ in that process, fully